jeremyrayjewell/cyber_journal/learning-notes/courses/google-cybersecurity-certificate/course-4-tools-of-the-trade.md

 ---

 **Completion Status:**
-- All modules completed
-- All hands-on labs, readings, and activities finished
+- All modules, readings, and videos completed.
-- All graded assignments submitted with high scores (100%)
+- All graded assignments passed with high scores.

 ---